Lasa2/Elite-Dangerous-Rich-Presence/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To simply use the app unpack the latest release and run the Elite Dangerous Rich Presence.exe.
+To keep your settings between updates simply copy the settings.json file.

 If you want to modify and build your own app, then follow the installation and usage guide.